dustinpfister/blog_posts/_posts/linux-keep-process-running.md

 layout: post
 categories: linux
 id: 703
-updated: 2020-09-10 13:23:55
+updated: 2020-10-28 14:16:35
-version: 1.6
+version: 1.7
 ---

 These days I have been doing some work on my Raspberry PI 3B+ with a Raspberry PI OS image, and have come across some situations in which I would like to continue having a command run even when I close the terminal window in which I started it.
-To do so I just need to use [NOHUP](https://en.wikipedia.org/wiki/Nohup) at the end of the command line to do just that, but maybe there are a [few more things to write about](https://opensource.com/article/18/9/linux-commands-process-management) on top of that when it comes to starting and killing processes in a Linux operating system environment.
+To do so I just need to use the [NOHUP](https://en.wikipedia.org/wiki/Nohup) command at the start of the command line to do just that.
+However maybe there are just a [few more things to write about](https://opensource.com/article/18/9/linux-commands-process-management) on top of that when it comes to starting and killing processes in a Linux operating system environment.

+When starting a command as an independent process there is not just using the nohup command and then that is it.
+There is also the question of what to do with any output that might be produced while the process is running?
+So often There might be a need to redirect that output of the process to a file, or pipe it to another command maybe.
+Also once a process is started there is also how to go about keeping and eye on it, and if need be stop it.
+So it looks like I will be touching base on at least a few other related topics in the process of covering how to go about keeping a command running in the background in Linux.

 <!-- more -->